 Shampoo, along with conditioner, is nice to have.
 Actual usage depends on the person and the quality of the shampoo.
 We plan 15 ounces of good shampoo per person per month.

-Toothbrushes, toothpaste, and dental floss are important to keeping your teeth clean and healthy.
+Toothbrushes, toothpaste, and dental floss are important for keeping your teeth clean and healthy.
 A disaster is a horrible time for a toothache.
 Thoroughly brushing teeth with just water is actually highly effective.
 Baking soda and water can substitute for toothpaste in a pinch, or even dipping a wet toothbrush in kosher salt will work.

 Deodorant may not be necessary, but it sure can make it easier to live together in close proximity.
 One stick of deodorant lasts about one month for our teenagers and closer to a year for Jonathan.

 Original Dawn dishwashing liquid is our personal favorite.
 It is mild enough to use as a shampoo substitute and can lubricate squeaky hinges nicely.
 Mix undiluted Dawn half and half with vinegar and you have an amazing bathroom and shower cleaner.
-Three drops in a gallon of water with a little vinegar makes the perfect window cleaner.
+Three drops in a gallon of water with a little vinegar make the perfect window cleaner.
 Mix a tablespoon of soap in two quarts of water and spray in the garden to kill some varieties of garden pests, including squash bugs and aphids.

 Laundry detergent is easy to make, but we still prefer to purchase it.
 Our family goes through one 146 load container of liquid laundry detergent every six weeks.
 We need 9 containers of laundry soap to last us for a year.